dblanding/diy-ROS-robot/setup-operate/operate-robot.md

 # Robot Operation / Current Status
 This is intended to be an up-to-date summary of how to run the robot.
-It will change over time.
-I will try to keep it up-to-date.

 November 27, 2021
 ### SLAM Mapping